 Make sure to read the tips below the recipe to get the most out of this insanely delicious raw vegan chocolate cheesecake recipe.

-- 2 squares of your favourite raw vegan chocolate
+- 2 squares raw vegan chocolate (your favourite flavour)

 - Put shredded coconut, cacao powder, vanilla and salt into a food processor and pulse briefly to mix.